 Our reservation staff are available between Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 For the ultimate expedition through Indonesia, look no further.
 Begin in Singapore and leisurely voyage through the volcanic and wildly beautiful islands of Indonesia.
 Along the way, you enjoy the wide diversity of culture, wildlife and landscape.
-Enjoy the warmth and welcome of Belitung, and climb the black volcano of Krakatoa.
-See the wildlife, including orangutans, native deer, Komodo Dragons, and Java rhinoceros at the national parks of Ujung Kulon, Komodo, and Tanjung Puting.
+Enjoy the warmth and welcome of Belitung, and view the black volcano of Krakatoa.
+See the wildlife, including orangutans, native deer, and Komodo Dragons at the national parks of Ujung Kulon, Komodo, and Tanjung Puting.
 Visit thriving historical cities, traditional markets and see demonstrations of ancestral crafts at Banjarmasin, Maumere, and the bustling city of Sumenep.
 In between, snorkel over stunning coral reefs and relax on white sand beaches.
 This journey shows you the best of Indonesia from the comfort of the Coral Adventurer.

 • Snorkel and dive with incomparable coral and sea life at numerous sites

 • Seek to spot endangered species at Ujung Kulon National Park and Tanjung Puting

 • View the famed dragons at heritage-listed Komodo National Park

 • Walk on the volcanic sands of the extinct crater at Satonda